lauramcastro/JWMTool/README.md

 COMPILATION
 -----------

-- Please, make sure environment variable JAVA_HOME/JAVA5_HOME exists and points to your JDK1.5 (or above) installation directory.
+- Please, make sure environment variable JAVA_HOME and/or JAVA5_HOME exists
+  and points to your JDK1.5 (or above) installation directory.

 - Run: